This information is useful for the following types of users:

 - Operators with experience in running GKE clusters.

 - Application developers who need to know more about how Cloud Run for Anthos integrates with Kubernetes clusters to design better applications or configure their Cloud Run for Anthos application.

 Components in the default installation

-When you install Cloud Run for Anthos as an add-on to your
+When you install Cloud Run for Anthos in your Anthos cluster,

-automatically created.
-The following components are deployed into one of those
+istio-system namespace.
+The following components are deployed into one of

 Components running in the